 Semester or Year in Salvador da Bahia

 Students may spend a semester or year in Salvador da Bahia in northeastern Brazil through the Council on International Educational Exchange (CIEE).
 Salvador da Bahia, a city of 2.1 million, was once the capital of Brazil and is now considered the center of Afro-Brazilian culture.
 The semester and year programs begin with several weeks of intensive Portuguese language training before the start of regular university courses.
-During the semester, students take one Portuguese language class, one CIEE course and two to three courses alongside Brazilian students at the Universidade Católica do Salvador.
+During the semester, students take one Portuguese language class, one or more CIEE courses and several courses alongside Brazilian students at the Universidade Católica do Salvador.
 All courses are taught in Portuguese.
-Courses are available in such areas as anthropology, Afro-Brazilian studies, economics, history, literature, religion, sociology and theatre.
+Courses are available in such areas as anthropology, Afro-Brazilian studies, art history, history, Latin American studies, literature, religion, sociology and theatre.
 Students live with Brazilian host families.
 Students who have completed four semesters of college-level Spanish or two semesters of Portuguese are eligible to apply.

 Semester or Year in São Paulo

 Students may spend a semester or year in São Paulo, Brazil, a city of approximately 16 million inhabitants, through the Council on International Educational Exchange (CIEE).
 The semester and year programs begin with several weeks of intensive Portuguese language training prior to the start of regular university courses.
-During the semester students take one Portuguese class, one CIEE course and two to three courses alongside Brazilian students at the Pontificia Universidade Católica de São Paulo.
+During the semester students take one Portuguese class and several courses alongside Brazilian students at the Pontificia Universidade Católica de São Paulo.
 All courses are taught in Portuguese.
 Courses are available in such disciplines as anthropology, archaeology, communications, economics, history, geography, international relations, linguistics, literature, philosophy, political science and sociology.
 Students live with Brazilian host families.
 Students who have completed four semesters of Spanish or two semesters of Portuguese are eligible to apply.

 Semester or Year in Santiago